Dmytro-Pashko/OpenGLSandbox/README.md

 The main purpose of this repo is to exploring and analyzing the Core API of LibGDX.

-In fact, I realized that I need to get a deep knowledge of the OpenGL rendering process and the basic logic of GLSL shaders after analyzing some classes(Camera, Renderers, Shaders)...
+In fact, I realized that I need a deep knowledge of the Math(Vectores, Matrices) OpenGL rendering process and the basic logic of GLSL shaders after analyzing a LibGDX classes.

 # Main point
 The main idea is to research basic prototype that can provide the flexible core functionality of the 3D engine: